edgedb/easy-edgedb/chapter9/index.md

 for character_name in {'John Seward', 'Quincey Morris', 'Arthur Holmwood'}
 ```

-In other words: take this set of three strings and do something to each one. `character_name` is the variable name we chose to call each string in this set.
+In other words: take this set of three strings and do something with each one. `character_name` is the variable name we chose to call each string in this set.

 `union` comes next, because it is the keyword used to join sets together.
 To understand why we need to write `union` in a `for` loop, take this example without `union`: